s0b3ar/electron-cra/README.md

 # electron-cra
-Electron boilerplate with create react app
+Electron boilerplate with create-react-app and small changes in webpack with @rescripts for normal work Electron ipcRenderer process

 Add boilerplate